 We can connect with you with Monash faculties to match your requirements with course skills to develop suitable unpaid work-integrated learning placements.

 More flexible work entitlements

 International students now have greater flexibility to undertake paid work while they study.
-Students are able to work a maximum of 40 hours work per fortnight during semester and unlimited hours during semester breaks.
+Students are able to work a maximum of 40 hours per fortnight during semester.
+They can work unlimited hours during semester breaks.
 Masters by research and doctoral degree students can work unlimited hours once they start their course.